 [SSO] Decide overall single sign-on strategy

-#4 Updated by Peter Amstutz over 5 years ago
+Updated by Peter Amstutz about 9 years ago

 We need a unified notion of identity across multiple Arvados instances.
 Federated instances should be able to access each other's data without requiring the user to log in twice.

 Centralized: Have a single identity provider (SSO server instance) for Arvados federation.
 This is roughly what we have now, except that we are using Google OpenId 2.0 identity URLs to identify users (which ties us to Google, and who is shutting down OpenId 2.0) instead of generating our own identifiers.
 Provides a single place to add 3rd party identity providers (map 3rd party identity -> Arvados federated id).
 Enables any user to log in to any instance in the federation.
 Can tie multiple 3rd party accounts to the same identity to facilitate migration (for example, a researcher who's login is associated with her institution gets a job at a different institution, she can maintain the same Arvados identity and access but login with credentials from the new institution).